thingsboard/thingsboard.github.io/docs/user-guide/install/docker-windows.md

 Depending on the database used there are three type of ThingsBoard single instance docker images:

+* `thingsboard/tb-cassandra` - single instance of ThingsBoard with Cassandra database.

+    The most performant and recommended option but requires at least 6GB of RAM.
+8GB is recommended.
+* `thingsboard/tb-postgres` - single instance of ThingsBoard with PostgreSQL database.

+    Recommended option for small servers with at least 1GB of RAM and minimum load (few messages per second).
+2-4GB is recommended.
 * `thingsboard/tb` - single instance of ThingsBoard with embedded HSQLDB database.

-* `thingsboard/tb-postgres` - single instance of ThingsBoard with PostgreSQL database.
-* `thingsboard/tb-cassandra` - single instance of ThingsBoard with Cassandra database.
+    **Note:** Not recommended for any evaluation or production usage and is used only for development purposes and automatic tests.

-In this instruction `thingsboard/tb` image will be used.
+In this instruction `thingsboard/tb-cassandra` image will be used.
 You can choose any other images with different databases (see above).

 Windows users should use docker managed volume for ThingsBoard DataBase.
 Create docker volume (for ex. `mytb-data`) before executing docker run command: